-On the other hand, in the second part of this paper, we define a motivic version of the relative Fargues-Fontaine curve that works for smooth rigid analytic varieties over a perfectoid {space} $P$ in positive characteristic.
+On the other hand, in the second part of this paper, we define a motivic version {of a pullback functor along the relative Fargues-Fontaine curve that }works for smooth rigid analytic \emph{varieties} over a perfectoid {space} $P$ in positive characteristic.
 More specifically, we define a monoidal functor $\mcD$ from rigid analytic motives over $P$ to the category of rigid analytic motives over the relative Fargues-Fontaine curve $\mcX(P)$.
-In particular, this lets us associate to an adic space $V$ which is locally of finite type over $P$ the motive of a \emph{rigid analytic variety }over $\mcX(P)$ (and not a relatively perfectoid space!).
+This {lets} us associate to an adic space $V$ which is locally of finite type over $P$ the motive of a \emph{rigid analytic variety }over $\mcX(P)$ (and not a relatively perfectoid space!).
 Let us sketch the simple idea of the construction in the case where $P=\Spa(C,C^{\circ})$, {with $C$ a complete algebraically closed non-archimedean field of characteristic $p$}.
 The adic space $\mcY_{[0,\infty)}(C)$, as defined by Fargues and Fontaine, is equipped with an action of Frobenius $\varphi$ such that, for any quasi-compact neighborhood $U$ of the point $C$ one has $U\subset\varphi(U)$.
 By motivic continuity applied to $\Spa C\sim\varprojlim_{\varphi_*} U$ we can extend any motive $V$ over $C$ to some motive $U(V)$ defined on $U$.
 We may also extend the (motivically invertible!) geometric Frobenius map $\varphi^*V\cong V$ to some gluing datum $U(V)\cong (\varphi_*U(V))|_U$ enabling us to stretch $U(V)$ to $\mcY_{[0,\infty)}(C)$ and eventually to $\mcX(C)$.

-This motivic take on Dwork's trick admits an explicit description when applied to varieties with good reduction and, in general, gives a ``globalization'' of the motivic tilting equivalence $\RigDA(C)\cong\RigDA(C^\sharp)$ of \cite{vezz-fw} at the level of each classical point $C^\sharp$ of $\mcX(C)$.
-The functor $\mcD$ above can be considered as being the avatar of the pull-back $p^*$ along the map $p\colon\mcY_{(0,\infty)}(C)\to C$ as if it existed in adic spaces (and not just diamonds).
+This motivic take on Dwork's trick {(see e.g. \cite{dJ-BT,kedlaya-dJ})} admits an explicit description when applied to varieties with good reduction and, in general, gives a ``globalization'' of the motivic tilting equivalence $\RigDA(C)\cong\RigDA(C^\sharp)$ of \cite{vezz-fw} at the level of each classical point $C^\sharp$ of $\mcX(C)$.
+The functor $\mcD$ above can be considered as being the avatar of the pullback $p^*$ along the map $p\colon\mcY_{(0,\infty)}(C)\to C$ as if it existed in adic spaces (and not just diamonds).

 Putting the two main results above together, we are led to consider the composition